 The Fraunhofer Institute for Process Engineering and Packaging (IVV) is currently working on solutions that will allow the polymer films that are currently used in packaging to be replaced by this natural product.
 The goal is to develop an economical manufacturing process for a packaging material which utilizes the excellent barrier properties of whey protein films to oxygen and moisture so that the shelf-lives of food products will be prolonged.
 The proteins that have been tested in the lab include field bean, whey that is a by-product of cheesemaking as well as a protein that is a waste product of the potatoe starch production.

 The requirements for the circular economy are to preserve and recycle valuable materials.
 However, the recycling is often difficult because many products are consistimg of different materials.
 Cans, for example, are made of varoius components such as a compound of aluminium and polyethylene (PE), a compound of PE and cardboard while the bottom is made of tin plate and the cover of the thermoplastic plastic polypropylene (PP).
 This is aggravated by the weight that leads to higher transportation costs.
-A sustainable alternative is developed by the company VerDeSoft with the new cardboard technique Sustain Can, that has a high recycability and can be separated in different waste flows.
+A sustainable alternative is developed by the company VerDeSoft with the new cardboard technique Sustain Can, that has a high recycability and can be separated in different waste streams.

 Consumers often don’t know what kind of bins are right for the recycling of certain products.
 The marketing teams don’t have this information either so that they can’t label the packaging for the recycling process.
 For this reason, the Australian company PREP developed design solutions for brand owners and packaging designers.
 The PREP software is a dynamic assessment platform that simulates consumer packaging’s journey and informs designers why packaging is not recyclable.
 Developed ofter the course of ten years, meanwhile PREP has been adopted as a national standard assessment methodology in Australia, New Zealand and United Kingdom to underpin the nations’ on-pack recycling labels.